CsatiZoltan/t8code-wiki/Guide-to-tree-indexing---WORK-IN-PROGRESS.md

 We have two types of trees: Coarse trees as elements in the coarse mesh and forest trees in the forest.
 These correspond to each other in that each coarse tree gives rise to exactly one forest tree.

 Additionally, we have ghost trees.
 These are trees that (possibly) contain ghost elements.
 The coarse mesh and the forest mesh may have ghost trees.
+These may not correspond to each other since the coarse mesh may have more ghost trees than the forest mesh.
+This is due to the coarse mesh counting each face neighbor of a local tree as a ghost (if it is not a local tree itself), but these trees may not contain forest ghost elements and thus not be counted as forest ghost trees.

 ### global id

 All trees are enumerated globally from 0 to T-1.
-This enumeration is independent of any partition and the same for the forest coarse trees
+This enumeration is independent of any partition and the same for the forest and coarse trees
 (i.e. global forest tree `i` corresponds to global coarse tree `i`).

 We call this index the 'global tree id' and use a `t8_gloidx_t` type to store it.